 I was Afraid of an MBA

-Many people think MBA students have it together and know exactly what they want to do with their life.
-Or they are just in an MBA program to reach their goals which is specifically to make more money.
+Many people think MBA students are super-humans that have a clear and structured plan because they know exactly what they want to do with their life.

-The secret is a lot of students enter their program with fear and misconceptions of an MBA.
+The secret is a lot of students enter their program with fear and misconceptions about what an MBA program is.